AydanBeytulov/laravelProject/README.md

 # CV project
-Laravel project - not finished yet (in progress)
+Laravel project - not finished yet (in progress).

 My LinkedIn profile: https://www.linkedin.com/in/aydanbeytulov/

 Hey!
 I start to make hotel room managment system.
 I'll connect it with atmel microcontrollers in future.